jgchoti/wikipedia-scraper/README.md

 ## ⚠️ Data Corrections

-- Inconsistent or missing leader names from the API were resolved by using their unique IDs and aligning names with corresponding Wikipedia URLs.
+- Inconsistent or missing leader names from the API were resolved by using their unique IDs and aligning with names from corresponding Wikipedia URLs.

-- API-provided Wikipedia links were replaced to the English domain (`en.wikipedia.org`) to ensure consistent parsing and language output.
+- API-provided Wikipedia links were replaced to the English domain (`en.wikipedia.org`) to ensure consistent in language output.

 - Text content was preprocessed before storage, including cleanup of formatting artifacts and removal of citation markers for better readability.